Doly02/nxp-mcxn947-datalogger/README.md

 - Supervisor: Ing.
 Václav Šímek
 - Consultant: Ing.
 Martin Moštěk PhD.

-The Goal of This Project is To Developt Digital Data Logger That Captures Serial Data From a UART Peripheral, Timestamps It, and Stores The Logged Data on an SD card.
+The goal of this project is to develop a digital data logger that captures serial data from a UART peripheral, timestamps it, and stores the logged data on an SD card.
-A Key Requirement of The Implementation is To Ensure Data Integrity by Preventing Loss in The Event of a Power Failure.
-This Digital Data Logger Was Developed Based on The Requirements Provided by The Wireless Charging Team at NXP Semiconductors.
+A key requirement of the implementation is to ensure data integrity by preventing loss in the event of a power failure.
+This digital data logger was developed based on the requirements provided by the Wireless Charging Team at NXP Semiconductors.

 ### Table of Contents